What is Gospel Partnership?

 1. Complete the Gospel Partnership Course

-Several times a year, we run a series of six classes that explain who we are, what we believe, and how we live together as a church.
+We offer Gospel Partnership classes during Sunday School to explain who we are, what we believe, and how we live together as a church.
 These Gospel Partnership classes cover the following topics:

 - What is Gospel Partnership?